patric-boehner/cmb2-source-fields-plugin/README.md

 # Source Fields Meta Box - Using CMB2

 Template for a basic source fields plugin with custom meta fields using the [CMB2 tool kit](https://github.com/WebDevStudios/cmb2) for easily adding source links to posts.
+There are two versions, the active version wich allows only for a repeatable url fields and one with a repeatable group of fields that can be expanded upon to add additional meta fields.

-This has only just been quickly put together so I could stop thinking about it and have something to trun to when I next have more time.
+This has only just been quickly put together so I could stop thinking about it and have something to turn to when I next have more time.
 It contains only one repeatable field for a url, but could include additional options for heading titles and footnoting.

-It will also need a little custom css on the admin end, as cmb2's retable group fields are a little bulky out of the box, especialy for a single line meta box.

 ## Solving a problem
 This has been something i wanted for my own personal blog ever since moving it to wordpress.
-My blog is mainly meant for me, as a personal repository of creatuve inspiration.
-So most of the content, mianly images and video, come from other sources.
-I have been manualy entering the links for those sources at the bottom of posts but this could be done more easily and consistently with repeatable custom meta fields.
+My blog is mainly meant for me, as a personal repository of creative inspiration.
+So most of the content, mainly images and video, come from other sources.
+I have been manually entering the links for those sources at the bottom of posts but this could be done more easily and consistently with repeatable custom meta fields.

 ## Contents